Vaughan Fire and Rescue Services: History

 VFRS was established as the "Vaughan Fire Department" in the late 1800s in the Township of Vaughan.
 At the time, the department covered Markham sections of Thornhill in addition to Vaughan.
 In 1970, the Markham Fire Department opened and took over all areas of Markham.

 The use of the title "Fire Department" gave way to "Fire and Rescue" as the firefighters' roles expanded in the 1990s.

 In 2001, York Region was planning to merge all fire services in the region into one large unit.
 Resistance from firefighters and others prevented the plan from being implemented.
-This was attempted again in 2013 also with no outcome.
+This was attempted again in 2013, also with no outcome.

 Staffing

-As of 2018, there is 350 uniformed personnel; all are full-time.
-The city did have volunteers in Station 7-3 and Station 7-4.
+As of 2018, there are 350 uniformed personnel; all are full-time.
+The city previously had volunteers in Station 7-3 and Station 7-4.
 The city no longer has volunteer firefighters.
 Station 7-3 disbanded its volunteers in the early 2000s, and the remainder of the volunteers were disbanded in 2013 when Station 7-4 closed.